 Combined Insurance Company of America

-Attention: HIPAA Privacy Office
+Attention: Privacy Office

 P.O.
 Box 6705